In Short

 What Is the Influencer’s Business Structure?

 If the influencer is a contractor, the first question to ask is what their business structure is.
-If the influencer engages through a non-sole trader structure (e.g., a company or a trust), there are generally no PAYG withholding or superannuation obligations.
-The exception to this is if an avoidance scheme has been entered into for the purpose of avoiding the tax implications of engaging a sole trader for services.
+If the influencer engages through a non-sole-trader structure (e.g. a company or a trust), there are generally no PAYG withholding or superannuation obligations.
+The exception to this is if an avoidance scheme has been entered into to avoid the tax implications of engaging a sole trader for services.
 An example is directing the influencer to set up a company because you do not wish to pay their superannuation.

 Payments to non-sole trader influencers can still attract payroll tax obligations.
-However, there may be an exemption that applies.
+However, there may be an applicable exemption.
 You can read about these here.

 Continue reading this article below the formDo I Need to Withhold From Payments Made to Influencers Under the PAYG Withholding System?